Sciss/FScape-next/README.md

 - reformulate modules as a graph of small modular DSP blocks
 - DSP blocks are modelled as UGens similar to those in [ScalaCollider](https://git.iem.at/sciss/ScalaCollider), with the crucial difference that in FScape processes run in non-realtime and usually will have a bounded duration
-- currently UGens graphs will be translated into an Akka Stream graph, hopefully providing a robust streaming API and the possibility to customise parallelism
+- currently, UGens graphs will be translated into an Akka Stream graph, hopefully providing a robust streaming API and the possibility to customise parallelism
 - provide a simple DSL similar to ScalaCollider for users to write their own DSP graphs
 - integrate these graphs into [Mellite](https://git.iem.at/sciss/Mellite)